citp/privacy-policy-historical/q/qu/qui/quickquid.co.uk.md

-> *The following text is extracted and transformed from the quickquid.co.uk privacy policy that was archived on 2008-05-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080505034711id_/http%3A//www.quickquid.co.uk/privacy_policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the quickquid.co.uk privacy policy that was archived on 2008-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216085048id_/http%3A//www.quickquid.co.uk/privacy_policy.html) for the most accurate reproduction.*

 # Payday Loans: Cash Advances & Payday Loans @ www.quickquid.co.uk

-Due to the upcoming banking holiday, all requests to make changes for loans due on May 06, 2008 must be received by 15:00 GMT on May 01, 2008.
-All loans approved on May 02, 2008 will be funded on May 06, 2008.

 ## CashEuroNetUK, LLC Privacy Policy